abbylow/zkiap/session-1-exercise.md

 ## [zkmessage.xyz](https://zkmessage.xyz)

+### Question 1
-### Explain why you need to generate and save a “secret” value.
+Explain why you need to generate and save a “secret” value.

+### Answer 1
+The "secret" value generation is actually creating a pair of public key and private key.
+To create an account in zkmessage, we have to submit our public key to the server.
+To verify our twitter account, we publish our public key in the tweet.
+The private key is the only thing that can be used to prove the ownership of the public key (and also the account).

+### Question 2
-### Write out a plain-English explanation of what statement is being proven in ZK.
+Write out a plain-English explanation of what statement is being proven in ZK.

+### Answer 2
+When creating a thread or message, the users have to prove that:

+a. verify the membership - prove the user is part of the group by checking the hash of secret key is equal to one of the public hashes in the group

+b. verify the same user created the message and the proof

+### Question 3
-### Log into the same zkmessage account, from a different browser or computer.
+Log into the same zkmessage account, from a different browser or computer.
 Explain why zkmessage can’t just use a simple “username/password” system like most social apps.

+### Answer 3
+In zkmessage, secret key is similar to the password.
+Instead of determining a username, the "username" in zkmessage is derived from the secret key.

+When generating the zk proof, the secret key is hashed and submitted with other information like hashed message and the group.

+Imagine zkmessage uses simple “username/password” system, if some users are using the same password, the hashed password will be the same and the user may potentially forge the other identity.